19hours/sg-statutes/Acts/Stamp Duties Act.md

 [33/99]

-(7) Any person who, for the purpose of evading any duty under this Act, falsifies or destroys any document, book or accounts, records or other instrument shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.
+(7) Any person who, for the purpose of evading any duty under this Act, falsifies or destroys any document, book, account, record or other instrument shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.

 [33/99]